ThrowTheSwitch/Ceedling/plugins/stdout_ide_tests_report/README.md

-# Ceedling Plugin: IDE Tests Report
+# Ceedling Plugin: IDE Test Suite Console Report

+Prints to the console ($stdout) test suite results with a test failure filepath and line number format understood by nearly any IDE.

 # Plugin Overview